Slave revolts in Brazil: Quilombos in Resistance and Revolt

 There is limited evidence regarding whether the inhabitants of fugitive communities intended to attack the institution of slavery itself.
 One scholar Stuart Schwartz suggests, based on surviving evidence from multiple quilombos that “...in general the goals of the fugitive communities seem to have been the more immediate and practical ones of survival beyond the control of white society.”
 This is evidenced in part by the fact that they stole not only from whites but also from other slaves and free blacks.

 Although almost all the slave rebellions had been designed and executed through the quilombo community, the more preeminent threats they presented in the view of colonial officials included that they "endangered towns, disrupted production, and cut lines of communication of travel" as well as attracted those who were currently enslaved, thus threatening the institution of slavery itself.
-Colonial officials viewed these as serious threats given Brazil's economic dependence on slaves and took measures to mobilized Indians and free blacks to destroy these settlements, re-enslaving or killing its inhabitants.
-Indians, however, at the same time were often "the best potential allies" to fugitive slaves.
+Colonial officials viewed these as serious threats given Brazil's economic dependence on slaves and took measures to mobilized the indigenous and free blacks to destroy these settlements, re-enslaving or killing its inhabitants.
+Indigenous people, however, were often "the best potential allies" to fugitive slaves.